ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 ### Traning phase

-I trained a linear SVM provide by sklearn.svm.
+I trained a linear SVM provide by sklearn.svm:

 ```
 # Use a linear SVC